mperea9/ToDoApp/README.md

   - app --> focuses on particular aspect of website
   - project --> single project powers website, can contain multiple apps

+b. create new app hello

+  - python manage.py startapp hello

+c. let django know about the app   (hello)

+  - open project in IDE
+  - go to settings.py
+      - add 'hello' in INSTALLED_APPS
+  - create a view for the target URL